On This Page

 - Become more aware of dysfunctional relationship patterns

-- Reduce blaming language and increase empathy and mutual understanding
+- Reduce blaming language and increase empathy and mutual understanding between you

 One of the earliest and most influential marriage counseling methods is behavioral couples therapy (BCT), also known as behavioral marital therapy.
 In BCT, you learn practical skills that help you improve the quality of your relationship.
+These basic skills have helped a lot of couples turn things around.

 However, research has also showed that traditional methods like BCT, while effective, don’t always lead to lasting change.
 The New York Times reports that BCT helps “about half of couples improve initially, but many of them relapse after a year.”
+This is especially true for couples with more complex issues.

-Many counselors advise that some couples who are helped by marriage counseling will need to return if they face new challenges that test their skills and upset their equilibrium.
+Some couples who are helped by marriage counseling will need to return if they face new challenges that test their skills and upset their equilibrium.

 Evidence is strongest for emotionally focused therapy (EFT) and suggests that couples who engage in it are more likely to experience lasting improvement in their relationship.